-- Smoking (including E-cigarettes/Vape) is strictly prohibited in all areas of the academy and its grounds for everyone.
-This includes smoking within any vehicle that may be parked in the academy grounds. - Smoking while dressed in the academy uniform outside the academy is strictly prohibited.
+- Smoking (including E-cigarettes/Vape) is strictly prohibited in all areas of the school and its grounds for everyone.
+This includes smoking within any vehicle that may be parked in the school grounds - Smoking while dressed in school uniform outside school is strictly prohibited.